 For the vast majority of applicants, the only costs that will be payable on their application will be the application fee.
 Applications for naturalisation include the ceremony fee and the biometric information collection fee.
 For those applying for British citizenship by registration, these fees are not relevant.

-Additional expenses to consider
+Additional Expenses to Consider

-If you submit an application for naturalisation for a child and they turn 18 before you receive a decision, you will then need to pay for the citizenship ceremony fee.
+If you have indefinite leave to remain and have completed the English language requirement and the life in the UK test, you won’t need to complete these again.
+A naturalisation application for a child is different.
+If they turn 18 before you receive a decision, you will then need to pay for the citizenship ceremony fee.
 This fee won’t be due until the child turns 18.

-Legal guidance for British citizenship applications
+Legal Guidance for British Citizenship Applications

 There is no legal right to an appeal for a British citizenship application.
 All you can do is ask for UK Visas and Immigration (UKVI) to review your application if you believe they have not correctly applied the law to your case, or if you suspect your caseworker has made a mistake.